rootmos/h/README.md

 [`ulimit`](https://man.archlinux.org/man/ulimit.1p) command.

 Alice then tries a [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb).
-Rejecting the `clone` syscall will of course mitigate such an attach, but for
+Rejecting the `clone` syscall will of course mitigate such an attack, but for
 instance: [`node`](hnode) is determined to spawn worker threads making such a mitigation ineffective.
 Once more rlimits come to the rescue: